The University of South Florida2018-2020

 FAST FACTS INFOGRAPHICAn isometric illustration to quickly and playfully deliver fun facts about what the university and residential life on campus has to offer students.
 This infographic is displayed at every residential open house event and updated accordingly.

 I was tasked with creating this brochure to promote initiatives and interaction amongst the Living Learning Communities on campus.
-The department wanted to get faculty more involved outside of the classroom and office setting, so information was provided on several programs that allowed faculty to decide how they’d like to become involved based on their level of commitment.
-This was made entirely on InDesign.
+The department wanted to get faculty more involved outside of the classroom and office setting, so information was provided on several programs that allowed faculty to decide how they’d like to participate based on their level of commitment.
+Designed entirely in InDesign.